cvvergara/gmt-OSGeoLive/doc/rst/source/sphtriangulate.rst

-**sphtriangulate** reads one or more ASCII [or binary] files (or standard input) containing lon, lat and performs a spherical Delaunay triangulation, i.e., it find how the points should be connected to give the most equilateral triangulation possible on the sphere.
+**sphtriangulate** reads one or more ASCII [or binary] files (or standard input) containing lon, lat and performs a spherical Delaunay triangulation, i.e., it determines how the points should be connected to give the most equilateral triangulation possible on the sphere.
 Optionally, you may choose **-Qv** which will do further processing to obtain the Voronoi polygons.
-Normally, either set of polygons will be written as fillable segment output; use **-T** to write unique arcs instead.
+Normally, either set of polygons will be written as closed fillable segment output; use **-T** to write unique arcs instead.
 As an option, compute the area of each triangle or polygon.
 The algorithm used is STRIPACK.